Econo Lodge Downtown

 Nestled amidst the architectural variety of downtown Omaha, this park and urban playground is a magnet for both locals and visitors.
 Home to the annual Holiday Lights Festival, this 10 acre well-designed attraction has walking paths, lagoons, waterfalls, amphitheater, sculpture and gardens.The sandy playground and horseshoe pit mean more fun for kids.
 Just a few blocks from the Old Market with free admission, it is a great place for just a stroll.

-No visit to Omaha is complete without a stop in the Old Market.
-Do not let the cobblestone streets fool you.
-Although charming, this eclectic corner of the city lays claim to some of the best shops and restaurants in town.
+No visit to Omaha is complete without a stop in the Old Market with its cobblestone streets.
+This eclectic corner of the city lays claim to some of the best shops and restaurants in town.
 Enjoy Italian at Vivace, invite a special someone to The French Cafe or sip a microbrew at the Upstream.
 Small shops offer everything from alternative music to cultural clothing, even a year-round selection of Christmas decorations.
 Several art galleries are also located in the area.

 Take a walk along the riverfront in this 31-acre park.
 Conveniently located in downtown Omaha, visitors will enjoy the breathtaking beauty of a lake and two fountains.
 The more modern, computerized Heartland of America fountain shoots water 300 feet into the air and features a colorful nighttime light show.
 A ride on the General Marion tour boat proves interesting, as well as fun.
 Live concerts add to the relaxed atmosphere on Friday nights in June, July and August.
 Admission is free.

-On the banks of the Missouri river, the spot where Meriwether Lewis and William Clark landed in Omaha during their exploration of Nebraska was named after them.
+In Omaha on the banks of the Missouri River, the spot where Meriwether Lewis and William Clark landed during their exploration of Nebraska is named after them.
 Today the area has grown and developed into a popular visitor destination.
-A restaurant with indoor and outdoor dining venue as well as entertainment venue is available.
 The riverfront is full of beach tables and umbrellas making the scene colorful.
-The landing is connected to Qwest Center Omaha by the Martin Luther King Jr. Pedestrian Bridge.
+The landing is connected to CenturyLink Center Omaha by the Martin Luther King Jr. Pedestrian Bridge.
 It's home to the Omaha Riverfront Jazz & Blues Festival.

 Few people realize that former United States President Gerald Ford was born in Omaha as Leslie King, Jr. Visitors will learn of his name change and other presidential facts.
 The Betty Ford Rose Garden flourishes where Ford's boyhood home once stood.
 Twice destroyed by fire, only a replica now exists.
 Special displays feature White House memorabilia.
 The site is open year-round, but is especially beautiful in the summer months.
 Admission is free.